RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 weight: 30
 ---

-The REDHAWK Domain Manager service is controlled by files in the `/etc/redhawk/domains.d` directory.
+A REDHAWK Domain Manager service is controlled by files in the `/etc/redhawk/domains.d` directory.
 Default configuration parameters are stored in `/etc/redhawk/init.d/domain.defaults`.

 [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}) can generate an example Domain Manager configuration file with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK Domain Manager service.
 To generate a generic Domain Manager configuration, enter the following command.
 ```sh